realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 > A claim to reality based on a model is epistemically legitimate only if the agents administering that model admit its openness to interactions beyond its explicit scope, including known factors, known unknowns, and structurally unenumerated unknowns.

-Persistent mismatches between model and observation—including unbounded extrapolation in bounded systems—are interpreted not as automatic evidence of hidden ontology, but as constraints signaling unscoped structure.
+Persistent mismatches between model and observation—including unbounded extrapolation in bounded systems—are interpreted not as automatic evidence of hidden ontology, but as signals of boundary mismatch between abstraction and empirical constraint.

 This framework is grounded in a combinatorial argument: modeling requires enumerating and partitioning empirical structure, and the space of possible partitions grows combinatorially.
 Multiple inequivalent models can therefore match the same finite dataset.
 Permeability becomes not merely philosophical humility but structural necessity.